UWCSEA Standard Terms and Conditions

 1.4.
 Aim of the College: The College aims to develop ethical individuals with a bias for action who strive to make the world more peaceful and sustainable.
 The College is committed to high standards of teaching and care and to providing an environment in which students are encouraged to engage across all aspects of the Learning Programme and to live the UWCSEA values.

 1.5.
 Changes at the College: A successful school must initiate and respond to change.
-The acceptance of a place by the Parents is given on the basis that, in the interests of the College as a whole, reasonable changes may be made from time to time, to these Standard Terms and Conditions, to the size and location of the College and its campuses, to its premises and facilities, to the learning programme (including specific objects offered), to the structure and composition of classes and the way the College is run, to the rules and disciplinary framework, to the length of the school terms and the school day and to any other aspect of the College.
+The acceptance of a place by the Parents is given on the basis that, in the interests of the College as a whole, reasonable changes may be made from time to time, to these Standard Terms and Conditions, to the size and location of the College and its campuses, to its premises and facilities, to the learning programme (including specific subjects offered), to the structure and composition of classes and the way the College is run, to the rules and disciplinary framework, to the length of the school terms and the school day and to any other aspect of the College.

 1.6.
 Acceptance of Standard Terms and Conditions: Attendance at the College indicates acceptance of current Standard Terms and Conditions and agreement to abide by College Policies.
 The Fees Schedule and the College Policies as varied from time to time, are part of these Standard Terms and Conditions.